 “If we believe in the creaming curve…we know that Guyana will find more and more oil and we begin to find more and more oil closer and closer to the shoreline.
-So it is very possible that Guyana will have industries on the land to process that oil,” Ramnarine told a large gathering at a lecture organized by the Guyana Oil and Gas Association held at the Pegasus Hotel in Guyana’s capital, Georgetown, in January.
+So it is very possible that Guyana will have industries on the land to process that oil,” Ramnarine had said.

-The former minister said he believes that Guyanese will only benefit if industries are established in the country to go downstream of oil and gas.
+The former minister pointed out that Guyanese will benefit more if industries are established in the country to go downstream of oil and gas.

 The oil and gas industry is usually divided into three major sectors: upstream, midstream and downstream.
 The downstream sector commonly refers to the refining of petroleum crude oil and the processing and purifying of raw natural gas, as well as the marketing and distribution of products derived from crude oil and natural gas.
 The downstream sector reaches consumers through products such as gasoline or petrol, kerosene, jet fuel, diesel oil, heating oil, fuel oils, lubricants, waxes, asphalt, natural gas, and liquefied petroleum gas (LPG) as well as hundreds of petrochemicals.

-Ramnarine’s comments echo that of Canadian oil and gas expert, Rob Strong, who is confident that several more significant oil discoveries will be made in Guyana.
-During an exclusive interview with OilnNow affiliate; NewsNow, Strong said the discovery at the Liza-2 Well by Exxon, which amounts to “800 million to 1.4 billion barrels of oil”, is viewed in the industry as an “elephant.”
+Ramnarine’s comments echo that of Canadian oil and gas expert, Rob Strong, who had said he is confident that several more significant oil discoveries will be made in Guyana following the Liza discovery.